-To ensure a regular input of new talent on the board of directors, the maximum term of office of a non-executive Director is in principle limited to a period of 12 years.
-For these non-executive Directors, re-election beyond this period is only possible if justified by exceptional circumstances.
+To ensure a regular input of new talent on the board of directors, the maximum term of a non-executive director is in principle limited to a period of twelve years.
+For these non-executive directors, re-appointment beyond this period is only possible if justified by exceptional circumstances.

-Any Director who fails to attend at least 65% of meetings annually will be considered to have resigned.
+Any director who fails to attend at least 65% of meetings annually will be considered to have resigned.